-This, unfortunately, is a common occurrence with bands/artists that have the same or similar names.
-However, we can easily get your album moved to its own page and away from the incorrect artist for most sites we work with.
+Releases getting mixed up on the wrong artist page is a common occurrence with bands/artists that have the same or similar names.
+Alternatively, if your release was set up in a new artist page instead of an existing one, or the casing or accent marks did not get placed properly.
+We can easily get your release moved to its own page or correct page and away from the incorrect artist page for most sites we work with.

 (NOTE: For separations regarding YOUTUBE please see different instructions further down in this article)